dlion/domenicoluciani/_posts/2020-04-15-your-codebase-is-your-garden.md

 ## Refacto-what?

-The first very pragmatic case where we can find the word `refactor` is during the TDD cycle: Red -> Green -> Refactor.
+The first very pragmatic case where we can find the word `refactor` is during the [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) cycle: Red -> Green -> Refactor.
-We have a specific step where we have to focus on making our code better.
+We have a specific step where we have to focus on making our code cleaner and better.

 ![red-green-refactoring](/assets/images/posts/red-green-refactor.png)

+This part is so importat that we need to separate it from the implementation part.
+It's like we are wearing two hat.
+The first hat is for the implementation, so create and add code.
+The second hat is about improving it.

 Essentially:

 > Rewriting, reworking and re-architecting code is called refactoring.

 But remember, when we talk about refactoring we assume that we don't change our code's behaviour.
+We are wearing another hat.

 ## When should I refactor then?